 Accessibility and form flows only become reliable when they are embedded into the test strategy instead of being left for a final manual check.

-Accessibility, forms, and internationalization are often treated as separate checkboxes.
-In mature frontend systems, they are architectural constraints because they affect component contracts, layout decisions, state flows, routing, and error handling.
+Accessibility, forms, and internationalization are often filed as separate items on a release checklist.
+In a mature frontend they are architectural constraints: they set component contracts, layout decisions, state flows, routing, and error handling before the first form is even written.

 This chapter connects accessibility to focus order, keyboard navigation, ARIA relationships, screen-reader announcements, form validation, autosave, internationalization, localization, layout contracts, and permission-aware UX.